Contact Us for a Free Consultation 727-822-3700

 Helping Florida Clients in Need

 Felony offenses are any charges for which the judge may sentence the offender to state prison.
 Felonies are classified by the maximum sentence which can be imposed.
-Third-degree felonies are punishable by up to 5 years, second-degree felonies up to 15 years, and first-degree felonies by up to 30 years.
+Third-degree felonies are punishable by up to five years, second-degree felonies up to 15 years, and first-degree felonies by up to 30 years.
 Life and capital offenses are self-explanatory.
 Sentences in felony cases are determined by the sentencing guidelines standards established by the Florida Legislature.
 Of utmost importance, alongside thoroughly investigating your case, is to avoid a felony conviction.
 Convicted felons not only lose their civil rights, but also severely restrict their future employment options and their ability to obtain credit.
 Heyman Law Firm wants to help you save your future – call our St. Petersburg felony defense attorney for aggressive legal representation.

 We're a small firm that offers big results.
 Contact us online or call (727) 822-3700 today to schedule a consultation with our dedicated team.
 We're ready to go to trial to defend your rights.